Mashalk199/Projects/README.md

 • Utilized FastText for training word-embedding models, created my own word-embedding model to test against and used the best models to power a small-scale AI job listings application for classifying job descriptions.

+2. **Indigenous People’s Outcomes website** | SQL, Javalin, JDBC, HTML, CSS, Git Sept 2021 – Oct 2021

+• Created an RDBMS from Australian census data with a script and queried using JDBC to display data on frontend.

+• Performed comprehensive usability-testing for website features, user requirements analysis and user testing with scenarios.